-There is only ONE MIND - which is for the sake of convenience and understanding divided, according to its functions, into three minds: conscious, subconscious and superconscious.
+There is only ONE MIND - which is for the sake of convenience and understanding divided, according to its functions, into three function of the one mind: conscious, subconscious and superconscious.

 Superconscious mind is omnipresent, ONE MIND expressing through all, and each human mind is only an individualized center of consciousness of this ONE MIND.
 Contrary to the popular opinion, your mind is not in your body, your body is in your mind.